kubernetes/ingress-nginx/docs/user-guide/tls.md

 This configuration works out-of-the-box for HTTP traffic.
 For HTTPS, a certificate is naturally required.

-For this reason the Ingress controller provides the flag `--default-ssl-certificate`.
+For this reason the Ingress controller provides the flag `--default-ssl-certificate-secret`.
 The secret referred to by this flag contains the default certificate to be used when accessing the catch-all server.
 If this flag is not provided NGINX will use a self-signed certificate.

-For instance, if you have a TLS secret `foo-tls` in the `default` namespace, add `--default-ssl-certificate=default/foo-tls` in the `nginx-controller` deployment.
+For instance, if you have a TLS secret `foo-tls` in the `default` namespace, add `--default-server-tls-secret=default/foo-tls` in the `nginx-controller` deployment.

 The default certificate will also be used for ingress `tls:` sections that do not have a `secretName` option.